data-solution-automation-engine/DIRECT/DIRECT_documentation.md

 # Introduction
 DIRECT is a data integration control and execution metadata model.
 It is a core and stand-alone component of the Data Integration Framework.
 Every Extract Transform and Load (ETL) process is linked to this model which provides the orchestration and management capabilities for data integration.
 ETL in this context is a broad definition covering various related data integration approachess such as ELT (Extract Load, Transform - pushdown into SQL or underlying processing) and LETS (Load-Extract-Transform-Store).
 ETL in this document essentially covers all processes that 'touch' data.

-The OMD model essentially captures process information about the ETL and is an invaluable source of information to monitor how the system is expanding (time, size) but also to drive and monitor ETL processes.
+The repository essentially captures process information about the ETL and is an invaluable source of information to monitor how the system is expanding (time, size) but also to drive and monitor ETL processes.

 This document references all other architectural documents because the metadata model is an integral part of a fully implemented system.
 For functionality such as rollback and recovery information about the individual ETL processes including the related layers and areas as defined in the Outline Architecture are retrieved from the OMD repository.